turingschool/mod-0-curriculum/session1/index.md

 <div class="try-it">
   <h3>Demo: Google Results</h3>
-  <p>We'll look through some Google results for "change width of textarea in html".
+  <p>We'll look through some Google results for "how do you find out the length of a string in javascript?".
 Be ready to jot down tips for sifting through results.</p>
 </div>

 <a name="datatypes"></a>